This blog may contain affiliate links. Read our disclosure policy for more info.

 17. Visit the Christchurch Botanic Gardens

 One of the largest public gardens in New Zealand (at a huge 52 acres!) is The Christchurch Botanic Gardens.
 You can easily spend a few hours wandering through the different sections here, each section is dedicated to a different season.
 For example, in the summer section, there are hundreds of roses in bloom, while in the spring section, you’ll be treated to lots of bright daffodils.
 It is one of my favorite places in Christchurch to go for a walk!

-You can also visit one of the many conservatories on-site, which is a great place to escape the cold during the winter.
+You can also visit one of the many conservatories on-site, which is a great place to escape the cold during New Zealand’s winter.
 Walking around the gardens you will notice there’s lots of unique art on display too.
 For the kids, there’s a playground and a paddling pool – which is open in the warmer months from November to March!

 The Botanic Gardens Visitor Center, which is where you will enter the gardens on Rolleston Avenue, has a cafe and gift shop plus an interesting exhibition that tells the history of Christchurch through plants and flowers.